-- use Class Dojo - praise children on an individual / group basis (public praise is very powerful), making explicit why: what rule they have followed, or what choice they have made - follow our warnings system, making explicit why: always state what rule they have broken, and note the incidents (Refer to Sanctions section) - display in the classroom the consequences of their choices (both positive and negative; see Consequences, below) - this can help when you explain why you are praising / warning - be consistent with all consequences - treat each child fairly and with respect and understanding - apply these principles, roles and responsibilities with their own class and around the Academy - be a positive role model by demonstrating positive relationships with everyone in the Academy - keep a record and any relevant notes if a child misbehaves and / or receives a warning - having followed regular procedures and consequences, seek help and advice from a colleague (e.g. member of SLT)

-- liaise with external agencies, as necessary, to support and guide the progress of each child e.g. discuss the needs of a child with the SENCO and Behaviour Support or Educational Psychologist (with parental permission) - report to parents about the child's social and emotional aspects of Academy life, including relationships and complete Pastoral Care slips as necessary.
+- use Class Dojo - praise children on an individual / group basis (public praise is very powerful), making explicit why: what rule they have followed, what choice they have made and which virtue they have shown. - follow our warnings system, making explicit why: always state what rule they have broken, and note the incidents (Refer to Sanctions section) - display in the classroom the consequences of their choices (both positive and negative; see Consequences, below) this can help when you explain why you are praising / warning - be consistent with all consequences - treat each child fairly and with respect and understanding - apply these principles, roles and responsibilities with their own class and around the Academy - be a positive role model by demonstrating positive relationships with everyone in the Academy - keep a record and any relevant notes if a child misbehaves and / or receives a warning - seek restorative conversations with children who have misbehaved - having followed regular procedures and consequences, seek help and advice from a colleague (e.g. member of SLT) - liaise with external agencies, as necessary, to support and guide the progress of each child e.g. discuss the needs of a child with the SENCO and Behaviour Support or Educational Psychologist (with parental permission) - report to parents about the child's social and emotional aspects of Academy life, including relationships and complete Pastoral Care slips as necessary.